Hemry81/GTASA-Remix/README.md

 - Resolved the problem of "hidden" shadows appearing at noon time
 - real-time editing of the sun/moon position by pressing the hotkey "F3".

-*(If you previously installed my sun mod CLEO script, delete it to avoid conflicts.)*
+*(If you previously installed our sun mod CLEO script, delete it to avoid conflicts.)*

 # Health Bar Mod Requirements
 The Health Bar Mod is a Lua script designed to reveal the original health bar that is hidden in Remix.